 White vs Yellow Cornmeal – What’s the Difference?

-White and yellow cornmeal are both made from corn, but they differ primarily in the type of corn used and their flavor, texture, and culinary applications.
+White and yellow cornmeal are made from corn but differ primarily in the type of corn used and their flavor, texture, and culinary applications.
 White cornmeal is milder in flavor and lighter in color, while yellow cornmeal has a stronger corn flavor and a vibrant yellow hue.
-The choice between them depends on the specific recipe and the desired flavor and appearance of the final dish.
+The choice between them depends on the specific recipe and the desired taste and appearance of the final dish.
 While we prefer yellow cornmeal for cornbread, you can substitute with white cornmeal for a lighter color and flavor.

 Corn Variety

 - White Cornmeal: White cornmeal is made from grinding dried white corn kernels.
-This type of cornmeal is milder in flavor and has a slightly sweeter taste compared to yellow cornmeal.
+It is milder in flavor and slightly sweeter than yellow cornmeal.

 - Yellow Cornmeal: Yellow cornmeal is made from grinding dried yellow corn kernels.
 It has a more robust, earthy flavor and a distinct corn taste.